 Pamukkale is one of the most popular tourist destinations in Turkey, with over two million visitors every year.
 It’s famous for its white terraces made of travertine, a sedimentary rock deposited by water from the seventeen naturally occurring hot springs in the area.
 If you’re planning a trip, here are a few things to know before you visit Pamukkale:

 Pamukkale is located in the Southwestern province of Denizli.
 The area is reachable by car, bus, train and plane – depending on from where you are traveling from.
 When flying, I’d recommend arriving at Denizli Airport as it’s only 1 hour away, alternatively you can arrive at Izmir Airport but you will have to drive for 4 hours or take the train (5 hours) to reach Pamukkale.
-From Cappadocia it took me 9 hours by bus.
+For my Pamukkale trip, I took the overnight otobüs pamukkale (bus) from Cappadocia to Denizli.
+It took me 9 hours and the experience was positive.
+The bus stops every two hours for toilet breaks, the buses have wifi and free snacks are served.

 Tickets for the train and bus can be purchased HERE